Fever in the returned traveller

 • Meningococcal and pneumococcal PCR (EDTA purple top tube)

-• Consider need for lumbar puncture.
+• Consider lumbar puncture.

 • Carbapenemase resistance screening (CRE) and extended-spectrum beta-lactamase (ESBL) screening: rectal swab or stool specimen